Rust Belt and Waterfalls, a mostly New York and Ohio 16 day loop, October 2021

 Central New York sidebar: We were simply driving through, so here is one excellent diner recommendation: the Harris Diner in Owego, NY, where we had a delicious version of New York’s macaroni salad and a deep dive into Yankee fandom.
 Also, here is an interesting podcast to explain New York City’s water supply, by the the smart people at the New York State Museum, A New York Minute In History.
 For a better understanding of the Catskill watersheds that you'll drive by.

 Mohonk Mountain House, New Paltz area, NY: Staying here has been a longtime goal of mine, check the price and you’ll see why.
 And it was amazing.
-As I’ve said, I love a historic hotel, espesially one with a dress code and an American Plan meal.
-Luckily my husband is into it too - pack for hiking and bring a tie!
+As I’ve said, I love a historic hotel, especially one with a dress code and an American Plan meal.
+Luckily my husband is into it too.
+Pack for hiking and bring a tie!
 Mohonk is a Victorian dream, architecturally, and the only activities are hike hike hike.
 Or row row row.
 I loved it.

 Hudson River Valley towns, NY - We had family friends to stay with in two Hudson towns, so our tourism experience was focused.
 Because something we like to do is visit (other people’s) college campuses, we had a picnic on Vassar’s quad in front of the magnificently Gothic Thompson Library.
-Tip: if you stay at Mohonk Mountain House, or any other resort where meals are included with your lodging, see if they’ll pack a picnic of your last meal - this was our lunch.
+Tip: if you stay at Mohonk Mountain House, or any other resort where meals are included with your lodging, see if they’ll pack a picnic of your last meal - that was lunch for us.